CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 {{%/notice%}}

-The following command example sets the network type to point-to-point and the hello interval to 5 seconds for swp51.
-The hello interval can be any value between 1 and 65535 seconds.
+The following command example sets the network type to point-to-point, the hello interval to 5 seconds, and the dead interval to 60 seconds for swp51.
+The hello interval and dead inteval can be any value between 1 and 65535 seconds.
+The priority can be any value between 0 to 255 (0 configures the interface to never become the OSPF Designated Router (DR) on a broadcast interface).

+{{%notice note%}}

+You can only set the priority with vysh commands.

+{{%/notice%}}

 {{< tabs "TabID555 ">}}